Survey of Sustainable Seed Harvesting, Conditioning, and Storage Methods for Florida Liatris: Interim Report

 The objectives of the study are development of Access 2007 database on seed harvesting, conditioning, and storage methods for Liatris.

-In your wildflower garden this fall, the butterflies, bees and wasps are still busy gathering nectar and preparing for migration or dormancy.
-Goldenrods, asters, dotted horsemint, liatris, meadow beauty and Indian paintbrush are in their glory now.
+This fall, butterflies, bees and wasps are busy gathering nectar and preparing for migration or dormancy.
 Take time to enjoy your garden up close and watch the changes of fall.

 Wildflowers are flourishing all over the Panhandle following a mild winter.
 We have some good news to report from across the region, with two new PWA leaders to introduce from Gadsden and Jefferson counties.

-Fall color hard to find in Florida?
-Not if you travel along rural roads.
-Now is the time to be looking for wildflowers throughout the state.
+Fall is the time to be looking for wildflowers throughout the state.
 Fall wildflowers are in full bloom, with the best places to find them being open areas without homes or businesses.
-Those areas, including woodland edges, provide the bright light that many species of native wildflowers thrive in.
-And rural areas are better than urban environments for two reasons – more natural stands of wildflowers, and expectations for manicured landscapes are lower.

 Bring birds into your landscape by planting Florida native wildflowers, grasses and shrubs that provide food and habitat.
 Learn more now.
 Versión en español disponible.